acetdecastro/blog-api/README.md

 $ php artisan serve
 ```

-4. Clone and follow the steps for the front-end app [blog](https://github.com/acetdecastro/blog) on port 8000
+4. Clone and follow the steps for the front-end app [blog](https://github.com/acetdecastro/blog)